-IN a small village in Lancashire there lived, a few years ago, an industrious man and his wife who had six children.
-The man himself used to work in a neighbouring colliery, while the wife took care of the family, attended also to their little farm, and minded the dairy, and when all her other work was done, she used constantly to sit down to spin.
+IN a small village in Lancashire, there lived a few years ago an industrious man and his wife, who had six children.
+The man himself used to work in a neighbouring colliery, while the wife took care of the family, attended also to their little farm, and minded the dairy, and, when all her other work was done, she used constantly to sit down to spin.
 It will naturally be supposed that the children of such a mother, even when very young, were not suffered to be idle.
-The eldest daughter worked with the Mother at the spinning wheel, which she learnt to think a very pleasant employment, and she sometimes accompanied her work with a cheerful hymn, or a good moral song, which her parents had taken care to teach her But the second daughter of the name of Mary, the chief subject of the present story; when erro cyon which they were ofghelor ton this girl was nine years old, the honest collier find ing that he had but little employment for her above ground, took her to work with him down in the coal pit, together with one of his boys, who was then no more than seven years of age, -These two children readily put their strength to the basket, dragging the coals from the work men to the mouth of the pit, and by their joint bours they did the duty of one of those who men are commonly called the 'drawers,' clearing them by no less than seven shillings a week for their rents.
-It must be owned to be not impossible that they may have sometimes exerted themselve even beyond their strength, which is now a then the case with little children through the in of those who exact the work from them; but sin in this case the father had an eye to them dun the hours of labour, while they had a prudenta tender mother also, to look after them at hom there is no particular reason to suppose, that the time of which we are now speaking, were ever much over-worked.
+The eldest daughter worked with the mother at the spinning-wheel, which she learnt to think a very pleasant employment; and she sometimes accompanied her work with a cheerful hymn, or a good moral song, which her parents had taken care to teach her.

+But the second daughter, of the name of Mary, is the chief subject of the present story.
+When this girl was nine years old, the honest collier finding that he had but little employment for her above ground, took her to work with him down in the coal-pit, together with one of his boys, who was then no more than seven years of age.
+These two children readily put their strength to the basket, dragging the coals from the workmen to the mouth of the pit; and by their joint labours they did the duty of one of those men who are commonly called the "drawers," clearing thereby no less than seven shillings a week for their parents.
+It must be owned to be not impossible that they may have sometimes exerted themselves even beyond their strength, which is now and then the case with little children, through the fault of those who exact the work from them; but since, in this case, the father had an eye to them during the hours of labour, while they had a prudent and tender mother also to look after them at home, there is no particular reason to suppose, that, at the time of which we are now speaking, they were ever much over-worked.

-Here, then, let us stop to remark how differs was the case of this numerous family from that many others, in the same humble situation life.
-Mary and her brother, so far from being burden, were bringing a little a fortune to the parents, even when they were eight or ten you old; all the family were getting forward by the help of these little creatures, and their worldly comforts were now increasing on every side.
+Here, then, let us stop to remark how different was the case of this numerous family from that of many others in the same humble situation of life.
+Mary and her brother, so far from being a burden, were bringing a little fortune to their parents, even when they were eight or ten years old; all the family were getting forward by the help of these little creatures, and their worldly comforts were now increasing on every side.

-But, alas! in the midst of this cheerful and contented diligence, on a fatal day, while the good man was in the act of fixing a basket in order to its being wound up, the children standing near him in the coal pit, some stones fell from the top of the pit, one of which fell on the father's head, and killed him on the spot.
-What a melancholy event was this! some dismal circumstances also remain to be told, which were the consequences of it, but in order to relieve the pain of my reader I will here remark, that the most grievous afflictions are often appointed by Providence, to be the means, in one way or other, of calling some extraordinary virtue into exercise; and accordingly we shall see that the calamity which is now spoken of, will introduce Mary the young colliergirl, to the farther good opinion of the reader.
+But, alas! in the midst of this cheerful and contented diligence, on a fatal day, while the good man was in the act of fixing a basket in order to its being wound up, the children standing near him in the coal-pit, some stones fell from the top of the pit, one of which fell on the father's head, and killed him on the spot!
+What a melancholy event was this!
+Some dismal circumstances also remain to be told which were the consequences of it; but in order to relieve the pain of my reader, I will here remark, that the most grievous afflictions are often appointed by Providence, to be the means, in one way or other, of calling some extraordinary virtue into exercise; and accordingly we shall see that the calamity which is now spoken of will introduce Mary, the young Collier Girl, to the further good opinion of the reader.